 - AWS EventBridge

-- NOTE: AWS EventBridge utilizes Log Streaming to obtain System Log Events from Okta.
-However, some third-party providers, such as Oort, utilize EventBridge to collect System Log events, which is why EventBridge is included in this section.
-See Okta AWS EventBridge Streaming Integration for more details.
+- NOTE: AWS EventBridge utilizes Log Streaming to obtain System Log events from Okta.
+Some third-party providers, such as Oort, utilize EventBridge to collect System Log events.
+Review the Okta AWS EventBridge Streaming Integration for more details.

 - Google Chronicle